tier4/caret_doc/docs/visualization/visualization_api/message_flow.md

 The horizontal axis means `Time [s]`.
 The vertical axis means the target path to measure the latency.
-Each coloerd line represents a message flow.
+Each coloerd line represents message dependencies for each message.
 The gray rectangular area indicates the callback execution time.

 The function `message_flow()` has following arguments.